Help protect your family’s future. Enter your zip code to get your free quote today!

 - Your placement on the Temporary Disability Retirement List

 You can also apply for VGLI if you were injured or became disabled while you had part-time SGLI and you were rendered uninsurable at standard rates.

 What does VGLI offer?

 VGLI is designed to provide a death benefit to help protect your beneficiaries after you pass away.
 When enrolled in VGLI, you will have the opportunity to increase your total coverage by $25,000 every five years — up to a $400,000 maximum — until age 60.

 As with some other forms of life insurance, the older you are, the more expensive your premiums may be.

 When Should I Enroll in VGLI?

-If you apply to convert your SGLI to VGLI coverage within one year and 120 days of your discharge (or within the same time period of one of the circumstances listed above), then you are not required to provide health information at the time of your application.
+If you apply to convert your SGLI to VGLI coverage within 240 days of discharge, then you are not required to provide health information at the time of your application.

 If you apply outside of this time window, you may be required to provide answers to health questions.
 You could potentially be denied VGLI coverage or be stuck with higher premium rates if you don't meet certain health requirements.